Skip to content

 fSRF=12πLESLCf_{SRF} = \frac{1}{2\pi\sqrt{L_{ESL} \cdot C}}

 A 100 nF 0402 capacitor with 400 pH ESL resonates at 25 MHz.
 Below that frequency it behaves as a capacitor; above it, as an inductor.
 A 1 nF 0201 with 150 pH ESL resonates at 130 MHz.
-Effective PDN design staggers multiple capacitor values to maintain the cascade of resonances below the target impedance — a technique called capacitor value interleaving.
+Effective PDN design staggers multiple capacitor values to maintain a cascade of resonances below the target impedance — a technique called capacitor value interleaving.

 Running the Genetic Algorithm Optimizer